10 Best Screen Recorders for Mac in 2023 (With Pros & Cons)

 - OBS Studio

-Vmaker is a free screen recorder that records your screen and face simultaneously.
-With Vmaker, you can create an unlimited number of videos without any watermark for FREE.
-It has a user-friendly interface and a sleek design which makes it easy for the user to navigate, and create videos.
+Vmaker is a free screen recorder for macOS that records your screen, webcam and audio simultaneously.
+With Vmaker, you can create unlimited videos without any watermark for FREE.
+It has a user-friendly interface, and a sleek design which makes it easy for any user to navigate, and create videos on their Macbook.

 - No trial plan.
 Once you sign up, you can use it for free for a lifetime